 Just because it's been a while since my last speedo post… 👙😎 #menswimwear #charliebymz #speedo #guy #hairychest #man #fitguy #muscular #muscle #hunk #stud #scruff #beard #bearded #scruffyhomo #swag #bear #beardedman #sexy #sexybeast #instagay #guyswholift #alphamalehub #mensphysique #menstyle #bigguy #biglegs #quads #beach #summer

 Bear in mind though, that the standards in Cuba are not at the same level than elsewhere.
 Choose carefully your accommodation, as many places can be very ran down.
 We were well advised by our Parisian agency and we were very pleased with Paradisus Hotel in Varadero.
-Although your @hunky traveler normally tries to avoid big-resort-styled hotels, which are normally full of families and kids, in this case there were no other options and because it wasn’t high season in Varadero (winter is when Canadians and Russians invade Varadero which has its own international airport) the whole experience turned out to be very unique and relaxing!
+Your hunky traveler normally tries to avoid big-resort-styled hotels, which are normally full of families and kids.
+In this case there were no other options and because it wasn’t high season in Varadero.
+Winter is when Canadians and Russians invade Varadero which has its own international airport.
+The whole experience turned out to be very unique and relaxing!

 Tuesday two weeks ago…. 😎 wish all Tuesdays were like this… 😜 #beach #cuba #paradise #menswimwear #speedo #guy #hairychest #man #fitguy #muscular #muscle #hunk #stud #scruff #beard #bearded #scruffyhomo #swag #bear #beardedman #sexy #sexybeast #instagay #inkedup #tattoo #guyswholift #alphamalehub #abs